-Our current hotel management agreements are generally long term, which may adversely affect our ability to sell the hotel property.
+Our current hotel management agreements are, and the hotel management agreements we expect to enter into in connection with the hotel properties currently under contract will be, generally long term, which may adversely affect our ability to sell the hotel properties.

-Our current hotel management agreements that we have entered into with Marriott contain initial terms ranging from twenty to forty years and certain agreements have renewal periods, at Marriott's option, of ten to forty-five years.
+Our current hotel management agreements that we have entered into with Marriott contain, and the hotel management agreements we expect to enter into in connection with the hotel properties currently under contract will contain, initial terms ranging from fifteen to forty years and certain agreements have or will have renewal periods, at the option of the property manager, of ten to forty-five years.
 Because our hotel properties would have to be sold subject to the applicable hotel management agreement, the term length of a hotel management agreement may deter some potential purchasers and could adversely impact the price realized from any such sale.